PLEASE READ: If your CD

 to using headphones, you can load an empty CD cartridge into the

-CD-20.
+Model 20.
 You will here the CD mechanism try to load each of the 6 slots

 then stop.